SteamDatabase/FileDetectionRuleSets/descriptions/SDK.Photon.md

-Photon is an SDK used in multiplayer games.
+Photon is a networking SDK used in multiplayer games.
 It provides a matchmaking and a communication solution.